-18 Ibid.
+20 Ibid.
 Chapter 5.

-19 R. Cunniffe, p.
+21 R. Cunniffe, p.
 99. (Uniform of October 1909).
 Also see the colour plate "Officer Undress and Private Review Order The Royal Canadian Mounted Rifles, 1909," between pages 128 and 129 of Always a Strathcona.

-20 General Order 2/1912, January 1912.
+22 General Order 2/1912, January 1912.

-"scarlet cloth [doeskin]; with collar and cuffs the colour of the regimental facings [myrtle green]....
-The collar ornamented with 1-inch lace round the top.
-The cuffs 2 inches deep at the point and 1 1/4 inches at the back, edged with round-back gold cord forming a single Austrian knot, 7 3/4 inches deep.
+inches deep.
 Eight buttons in front, and two at the waist behind; a three pointed scarlet flap on each skirt, behind, with three buttons, and edged with round-back gold cord, traced inside and out with gold Russian braid.
 The front edged with the same material and colour as the facings, and the skirts lined with white.
-Plaited gold shoulder cord, lined with scarlet; a small button at the top."21
+Plaited gold shoulder cord, lined with scarlet; a small button at the top.23

-2. The overalls (trousers) are midnight blue cloth with a 1 3/4-inch yellow stripe down each side seam.
-22
+2. The overalls (trousers) are midnight blue cloth with a 1 $\frac{3}{4}$ -inch yellow stripe down each side seam.24